Sailor Moon musicals

 The Sailor Moon musicals (セーラームーン・ミュージカル, Sērāmūn Myūjikaru), commonly referred to as Sera Myu (セラミュー, Sērāmyū), are a series of live theatre productions based on the Sailor Moon manga by Naoko Takeuchi.
-The series consists of 31 musicals which have had more than 800 performances since the show opened in the summer of 1993.
+The series consists of 40 musicals which have had more than 800 performances since the show opened in the summer of 1993.
 The first set of musicals, which ran from 1993 to 2005, were produced by Bandai with over 500 performances.
 The current musicals have been produced by Nelke Planning (a subsidiary of Dwango) since 2013.

 History

 Each musical typically runs for three engagements per year, timed to align with school holidays in the winter, spring, and summer.
 Musicals were historically staged at the Sunshine Theatre in Ikebukuro, Tokyo in the winter and spring, and tour Japan in the summer.

 After The New Legend of Kaguya Island (Revised Edition) (新・かぐや島伝説 <改訂版>, Shin Kaguya Shima Densetsu (Kaiteiban)) was staged in January 2005, the actresses for Moon, Mercury, and Jupiter "graduated" (left the show), and the series went on hiatus.

 In June 2013, Takeuchi's editor Fumio Osano announced that a new Sailor Moon musical, La Reconquista, would open in September 2013, with Takeuchi personally auditioning actresses for the cast.
 The cast featured Satomi Ōkubo as Sailor Moon, Miyabi Matsuura as Sailor Mercury, Kanon Nanaki as Sailor Mars, Yū Takahashi as Sailor Jupiter, Shiori Sakata as Sailor Venus, and Yūga Yamato as Tuxedo Mask, making La Reconquista the first Sailor Moon musical where all roles were played by women.
 The musical recounts the battles between the Sailor Soldiers and the Dark Kingdom over the search for the Silver Crystal.
 The musical was produced, directed and written by Takuya Hiramitsu, who directed SeraMyu from 1995 to 1998, with music by Toshihiko Sahashi.
 The musical ran from September 13 to 23 at the AiiA Theater Tokyo in Shibuya, Tokyo.

 Petite Étrangère, a musical based on Sailor Moon R, ran at AiiA Theater Tokyo from August 21 to August 31, 2014, and at Osaka from September 5 to September 7.
 A version of Petite Étrangère was staged in Shanghai, China, in January 2015 at the Shanghai Theatre Academy Theatre for a run of five performances, making Petite Étrangère the first official Japanese production of a Sailor Moon musical to open outside Japan.

 The series made its North America debut in 2019 with Pretty Soldier Sailor Moon - The Super Live, which was staged as a limited engagement on March 29 and 30 at the PlayStation Theater in New York City.
-The musical also played at the Warner Theatre in Washington, D.C. on March 24.
+The musical also played at the Warner Theatre in Washington, D.C., on March 24.
+The show debuted in London at Outernet London in February 2024.